VukGlisovic/computer_vision/README.md

 nicely depicted here: https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/

+## Siamese Network
+These networks are trained to find similar images.
+Use cases are for example face matching and finding duplicates (similar images or videos).

 ## Neural Style Transfer
 This part of computer vision is an extremely interesting and fun application that combines two images (a content and a style image)